Margaret Paterson1

 M, #198395, b.
 15 April 1776, d.
 10 April 1833

-John Anstruther-Thomson was born on 15 April 1776.1 He was the son of Colonel John Anstruther and Grizel Maria Thomson of Charleton.2 He married Clementina Blair, daughter of William Blair of Blair Adam and Hon.
+John Anstruther-Thomson was born on 15 April 1776.1 He was the son of Colonel John Anstruther and Grizel Maria Thomson of Charleton.2 He married Clementina Blair, daughter of Rt.
+Hon.
+William Adam of Blair and Hon.
 Eleanor Elphinstone, on 27 April 1807.1 He died on 10 April 1833 at age 56.1

-John Anstruther-Thomson was baptised with the name of John Anstruther.1 He succeeded to the title of 17th Lord St. Clair [S., 1449] on 5 July 1795, but for the attainder.1 On circa 1815 his name was legally changed to John Anstruther-Thomson on inheriting the Charleton estate.1
+He was given the name of John Anstruther at birth.1 He succeeded as the 17th Lord Sinclair [S., 1449] on 5 July 1795, but for the attainder.1 Circa 1815 his name was legally changed to John Anstruther-Thomson on inheriting the Charleton estate.1

 Child of John Anstruther-Thomson